Please take note of these few pointers to reduce waste and help out the collections crews. Have a happy Christmas.

 The best advice we can give is that in the event your collection doesn’t take place report it online and then leave your bin(s) out until they are collected.
 Access for collection vehicles can be difficult at Christmas, there are more cars parked on the street.
 This can lead to cars parked on corners and road entrances and this can result in our collection vehicles not being able to gain access.

-Its been a while but there is always a chance.
-Heavy snow fall and ice makes driving conditions very difficult.
-In the event of snow and low temperatures our contractor Biffa will make an assessment whether it is safe to carry out collections.
+Heavy snowfall and ice makes driving conditions very difficult.
+In the event of snow and low temperatures our collections contractor Biffa will make an assessment whether it is safe to carry out collections.
 In the event of snow leave your bins out and collections will be made when conditions are safe to do so.
 Please refer to our website for updates.